fsotoc/FaReT/README.md

 ### **Interpolation Settings**
 * Once you add a frame, select it to edit the interpolation settings.
 * The **Current Frame** represents the time at which the settings listed below should be reached.
   * By specifying an integer, you can set a specific frame (like frame 61).
+Integer values should start with 0 and end with the number of total frames minus one.
   * By specifying a float between 0.0 and 1.0, you can specify the proportion of the total frames (i.e., 0.5 is halfway through the animation).
   * ***Important***: there should always be one key frame that is at frame 0 (start of the morph) and one key frame that is at at 1.0 (end of the morph).
     * ![](https://mfr.osf.io/export?url=https://osf.io/rz93e/?action=download%26mode=render%26direct%26public_file=False&initialWidth=684&childId=mfrIframe&parentTitle=OSF+%7C+Frames.jpeg&parentUrl=https://osf.io/rz93e/&format=2400x2400.jpeg)